geeknik/my-awesome-stars/topics.md

 ## electron

+- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Lanuage Model) that allows you to control your computer using natural language.
 - [Ninety-Camera/desktop-frontend](https://github.com/Ninety-Camera/desktop-frontend) - Desktop application frontend for the CCTV Smart Monitoring Platform
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [romankurnovskii/BrewMate](https://github.com/romankurnovskii/BrewMate) - Homebrew GUI apps manager
 - [felixrieseberg/macintosh.js](https://github.com/felixrieseberg/macintosh.js) - 🖥 A virtual Apple Macintosh with System 8, running in Electron.
 I'm sorry.